 Published on: Jan 18, 2016 @ 23:44 Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

 LADA SAMARA EVA

-Originally code-named the “Lada Turbo”, this mid-engine rear wheel drive prototype was built to loosely resemble the VAZ-2108 “Sputnik” (Samara) model, with high hopes to compete in the Group B international rally scene.
+Originally code-named the “Lada Turbo”, this mid-engine and rear-wheel drive prototype was built to loosely resemble the VAZ-2108 “Sputnik” (Samara) model, with high hopes to compete in the Group B international rally scene.
 While it bears the Lada name, the original prototype is said to have been privately built entirely from scratch by a group of dedicated people in a recluse section of a truck and bus factory in Tallinn Estonia circa-1984.

-The Lada Turbo features full spaceframe construction draped with a “silhouette” body.
+The Lada Turbo features full spaceframe (tubular) construction draped with a “silhouette” body.
 The engine, based on the “Zhiguli” 2106 unit, was completely re-engineered to DOHC and turbocharger specifications, and could produce a healthy 300 BHP.

 The exterior featured front and rear opening clamshells made out of lightweight composites.
-Striking design features were the use of air extractors moulded in all four fenders of the car, and the use of twin spoilers, all to help with high speed aerodynamics.
+Striking design features were the use of air extractors moulded in all four fenders of the car, and the use of twin spoilers – all to help with high speed aerodynamics.

 This project was at a high engineering level very uncommon for a private endeavour in the Soviet communist block.
 As it was the norm in Russia, official funding was very difficult to obtain especially for motorsport applications, but the private project was so well made that they managed to get government approval.